ossf/wg-best-practices-os-developers/README.md

 Anyone is welcome to join our open discussions related to the group's mission and charter.

-## Objective
+## Mission

-Our objective is to provide open source developers with best practices recommendations, and with an easy way to learn and apply them.
+Our Mission is to provide open source developers with security best practices recommendations and easy ways to learn and apply them.

-Unlike other existing best practices list, we want it to be widely distributed to open source developers and community-sourced.
-And we want these practices to stick, thanks to an effective learning platform.
+We seek to fortify the open-source ecosystem by championing and embedding best security practices, thereby creating a digital environment where both developers and users can trust and rely on open-source solutions without hesitation.

 ## Vision

-Our vision is to make it easy for developers to adopt these best practices, thanks to:

-- _Identifying_ good practices, requirements, and tools that help open source developers create and maintain more secure software
+- We envision a world where software developers can easily IDENTIFY good practices, requirements and tools that help them create and maintain secure world-class software, helping foster a community where security knowledge is shared and amplified.
-- Helping maintainers _Learn_ to write secure software
+- We seek to provide means to LEARN techniques of writing and identifying secure software using methods best suited to learners of all types.
-- Provide tools to help developers _Adopt_ these good practices into their daily work
+- We desire to provide tools to help developers ADOPT these good practices seamlessly into their daily work.

 <img align="top" src="https://github.com/ossf/wg-best-practices-os-developers/blob/main/img/OpenSSF%20Dev%20Best%20Practices%20Projects%20Relations.png">